shadowcodex/c9.ide.print/README.md

 # Installation

-use command `c9 install c9.ide.print`
+use command `c9 install c9.ide.print` and then reload your editor.

 In order to use custom plugins during alpha you need to change some settings in your c9 workspace.